D-Wave offers the first public access to a quantum computer

 When I went to visit D-Wave they gave us unprecedented access to the inside of one of their quantum machines.
 The computers, which are about the size of a garden shed, have a control unit on the front that manages the temperature as well as queuing system to translate and communicate the problems sent in by users.

-Inside the machine is a tube that, when fully operational, contains a small chip super-cooled to 0.015 Kelvin or -459.643 degrees Fahrenheit or -273.135 degrees Celsius.
-The entire system looks like something out of the Death Star – a cylinder of pure data that the heroes must access by walking through a little door in the side of a jet black cube.
+Inside the machine is a tube that, when fully operational, contains a small chip super-cooled to 0.015 Kelvin, or -459.643 degrees Fahrenheit or -273.135 degrees Celsius.
+The entire system looks like something out of the Death Star — a cylinder of pure data that the heroes must access by walking through a little door in the side of a jet-black cube.

-It’s quite thrilling to see this odd little chip inside of its supercooled home.
-As the computer revolution maintained its predilection towards room-temperature chips, these odd and unique machines are a connection to an alternate timeline where physics is wrestled into submission in order to do some truly remarkable things.
+It’s quite thrilling to see this odd little chip inside its super-cooled home.
+As the computer revolution maintained its predilection toward room-temperature chips, these odd and unique machines are a connection to an alternate timeline where physics is wrestled into submission in order to do some truly remarkable things.

-And now anyone – from kids to PhDs to everyone in between – can try it.
+And now anyone — from kids to PhDs to everyone in-between — can try it.

-Into the Ocean
+Into the ocean

 Learning to program a quantum computer takes time.
-Because the processor doesn’t work like a classic universal computer you have to train the chip to perform simple functions that your own cellphone can do in seconds.
-However, in some cases researchers have found the chips can outperform classic computers by 3,600 times.
-This trade off – the movement from the known to the unknown – is why D-Wave exposed their product to the world.
+Because the processor doesn’t work like a classic universal computer, you have to train the chip to perform simple functions that your own cellphone can do in seconds.
+However, in some cases, researchers have found the chips can outperform classic computers by 3,600 times.
+This trade-off — the movement from the known to the unknown — is why D-Wave exposed their product to the world.

 “We built Leap to give millions of developers access to quantum computing.
 We built the first quantum application environment so any software developer interested in quantum computing can start writing and running applications — you don’t need deep quantum knowledge to get started.
 If you know Python, you can build applications on Leap,” said Brownell.

-To get started on the road to quantum computing D-Wave build the Leap platform.
-The Leap is an open source toolkit for developers.
+To get started on the road to quantum computing, D-Wave built the Leap platform.
+The Leap is an open-source toolkit for developers.
 When you sign up you receive one minute’s worth of quantum processing unit time which, given that most problems run in milliseconds, is more than enough to begin experimenting.
-A queue manager lines up your code and runs it in order received and the answers are spit out almost instantly.
+A queue manager lines up your code and runs it in the order received and the answers are spit out almost instantly.

-You can code on the QPU with Python or via Jupiter notebooks and it allows you to connect to the QPU with an API token.
+You can code on the QPU with Python or via Jupiter notebooks, and it allows you to connect to the QPU with an API token.
 After writing your code, you can send commands directly to the QPU and then output the results.
 The programs are currently pretty esoteric and require a basic knowledge of quantum programming but, it should be remembered, classic computer programming was once daunting to the average user.

 I downloaded and ran most of the demonstrations without a hitch.
-These demonstrations – factoring programs, network generators, and the like – essentially turned the ideas concepts of classical programming into quantum questions.
+These demonstrations — factoring programs, network generators and the like — essentially turned the concepts of classical programming into quantum questions.
 Instead of iterating through a list of factors, for example, the quantum computer creates a “parallel universe” of answers and then collapses each one until it finds the right answer.
 If this sounds odd it’s because it is.
 The researchers at D-Wave argue all the time about how to imagine a quantum computer’s various processes.
 One camp sees the physical implementation of a quantum computer to be simply a faster methodology for rendering answers.
 The other camp, itself aligned with Professor David Deutsch’s ideas presented in The Beginning of Infinity, sees the sheer number of possible permutations a quantum computer can traverse as evidence of parallel universes.

 What does the code look like?
 It’s hard to read without understanding the basics, a fact that D-Wave engineers factored for in offering online documentation.
 For example, below is most of the factoring code for one of their demo programs, a bit of code that can be reduced to about five lines on a classical computer.
 However, when this function uses a quantum processor, the entire process takes milliseconds versus minutes or hours.